flxzor/VoteUs/README.md

 > **VoteUs Plugin** is currently **UNDER DEVELOPMENT**.
 > Features are not final, bugs are expected, and testing/feedback is appreciated!

 A simple plugin to reward players for voting on Minecraft server listing sites [MinecraftPocket-Servers.com](https://minecraftpocket-servers.com).
-Built for **Endstone (Python)** with optimizations to avoid burdening the main server thread.
+Built for **Endstone (Python)**.

 ---